 Students at Aldworth School have a range of difficulties including Communication and Interaction; Cognition and Learning; Social, Emotional and Mental Health difficulties and Sensory or Physical difficulties.
 Within the school we cater for a wide variety of special needs and all students are taught in mainstream classes.
 We add support into classes rather than removing students from lessons wherever possible.

-How are pupils with Special Educational Needs and Disabilities (SEND) identified at Aldworth?
+How are pupils with SENd needs identified at Aldworth?

 How is pupil progress monitored?

 What extra provision is made for pupils with SEND?

 Strong links exist between Aldworth School and other external agencies and teams.
 For high needs pupils with an Educational Health Care Plan, we are able to access additional support from the Educational Psychologist, ASD specialist teachers and SEND Teacher Advisors.
 We also have strong links with The Child and Adolescent Mental Health Service (CAMHS), Social Services, the Child Health team, the Police, and the Primary Care Trust.
 We liaise closely with Hampshire Children’s Services Specialist Teaching Service who provide specialist support for children with specific needs e.g. Hearing Impaired (HI), Visually Impaired (VI) or children with Physical Disabilities (PD).
 We also have good working relationships with specialist Speech and Language Therapists (SaLT).
 For students with a Physical Disability we are able to utilise support from a team of Physiotherapists who work closely with the school, and our students and staff.

 Expertise from all these professionals is drawn upon as and when necessary and we meet with external agencies regularly to ensure we are accessing the best support for all our students.

 How are staff trained to support pupils with SEND?